Close-up of an old, weathered metal electrical or mechanical panel with control dial and engraved instructions.

 Commitment to Accessibility

-The Canadian Museum of Health Care is committed to providing an inclusive, safe, and welcoming environment for all visitors.
+The Canadian Museum of Health Care is committed to fostering an inclusive, safe, and welcoming environment for all visitors, staff, volunteers, and community members.

-We recognize that accessibility is an essential part of meaningful engagement with heritage, education, and community.
-We are actively working to identify, reduce, and remove barriers to participation in our spaces, services, and programs.
+We recognize that accessibility is essential to meaningful participation in heritage, education, and community life.
+We are continually working to identify, reduce, and remove barriers to access within our physical spaces, programs, services, exhibitions, and digital resources.

 Physical Accessibility